Kristinita/KristinitaPelican/content/Programs/KristinitaLuckyLink.md

 <a name="restart"></a>
 ## Restart

 After all installation and activation actions restart Sublime Text.
+Operating system restart may be necessary.

 KristinitaLuckyLink must successful works.